keboola/connection-docs/management/limits/index.md

 the source system.
 What is important is how much data it **produces** (imports) into your storage.
 Therefore we are counting only the data that matters to you.

-Although proportional to the amount of data, Project Power is measured in **credits**.
+Although proportional to the amount of data, Project Power is measured in **units**.
 This is because it is difficult to define a universally valid size of a piece of data.
-Roughly 1 credit is equivalent to 0.5--1GB of data.
+Roughly 1 PPU (Project Power Unit) is equivalent to 0.5--1GB of data.
 Most of the transfers are efficiently compressed and most of the data *can be* efficiently compressed, which makes the ratio more favourable.
-It is important to say that the same data on the same component will always consume the same amount of credits.
+It is important to say that the same data on the same component will always consume the same number of PPUs.

 The **Project Power** tab in **Users & Settings** shows detailed credit consumption by days and components: